 Clothes and towels take up a lot of room and if you’re travelling light, for example on a backpacking/camping trip, it can be really important to pack as much as you can into a small bag.
 Simply roll bulkier items as tightly as possible and tie with a cable tie – you will be able to reduce the area the items take up – just remember to take spare cable ties for the return journey!

 (Image credit – Simplemost)

 A great tip for cleaning your shower head thoroughly is to place a bag of vinegar over the entire shower head, let it soak and remove.
 Run the water through the shower and use a brush to remove any remaining debris.
 Rather than tying the bag around the shower head with string or elastic bands (cumbersome and not always secure enough), just use a cable tie that can be pulled as tight as necessary.

 There’s something rather lovely about a staircase adorned with a festive garland at Christmas, but how to attach it so it lasts throughout the season?
 Reach for the trusty cable ties and simply wrap around the garland, securing it tightly in place as you go.

 (Image credit – Deborah Silver)

-19 Artificial Floristry
+Artificial Floristry with cable ties